Homework 7 Law Of Sines Answers

 Scientific Explanation: Why the Law of Sines Works

 The Law of Sines is rooted in the properties of similar triangles and the definition of sine in a right triangle.
-Now, sine of an angle in a right triangle is the ratio of the length of the opposite side to the hypotenuse.
+Sine of an angle in a right triangle is the ratio of the length of the opposite side to the hypotenuse.
 When extended to oblique triangles, this ratio remains consistent because all triangles can be related through their angles and sides.

 Mathematically, the Law of Sines can be derived using the area of a triangle.
 The area can be expressed as: